A Contemporary Home Shaped by Wood

 Architect: Elin Lorenzi

-The kitchen is designed by Nordiska Kök and crafted in our carpentry studio outside Gothenburg, Sweden.
-We are proud to offer our bespoke quality kitchens, crafted in Sweden, to customers across Europe.
+The kitchen and bespoke interiors in the hallway and bathroom are designed by Nordiska Kök and crafted in our carpentry studio outside Gothenburg, Sweden.
+We are proud to offer our bespoke high-quality kitchens and interiors, crafted in Sweden, to customers across Europe.

 Learn more about ordering a kitchen from Nordiska Kök.